arendu-zz/AMR-Alignment-Projection/README.md

 =====
 - NE rules, dates , quants etc
-When generating the caveman string we should drop the Named entity ontology nodes, since these are not likely to have surface realizations in the source language.
+When generating the caveman string we should drop the Named entity ontology nodes, since these are not likely to have surface realizations in the source language. (this is implemented) -- In some instances however the concepts/nodes should be preserved in the caveman string. for example if the english string contains a reference like "planet Earth", the NE concept planet should appear in the caveman string. (this needs to be implemented)
 Once fast align has be run, then the source tokens that get aligned to the leaf of NE subgraphs, should in turn also be aligned to nodes in the NE ontology. (this needs to be implemented)